What is a healthcare benefit allowance?

 Why offer a health allowance instead of a traditional group health insurance plan?

 Traditionally, most employers looking to offer a health benefit only considered group health insurance.
 This benefit can help employees save on their medical expenses.
 But often, the one-size-fits-all nature of the plan doesn't work for every employee.
-Employees are left with a deductible, copay amount, network, and provider they didn't choose.
+Employees often face deductibles, copayments, networks, and providers they didn't choose.

 Group health insurance is also costly for employers.
 Sometimes, they pass these costs down to employees.

 Health allowances such as HRAs offer a formal health benefit while giving employers full control of their expenses.
-Employees aren't tied to a specific group insurance plan with a qualified small employer HRA (QSEHRA), individual coverage HRA (ICHRA), or a health stipend.
+Employees aren't tied to a specific group insurance plan with an individual coverage HRA (ICHRA), a qualified small employer HRA (QSEHRA), or a health stipend.
 Instead, they get to choose their own insurance plans with their preferred providers.
-They can also use their allowance allotted to cover medical services unique to them.
+They can also use their allowance to cover medical services unique to them.

 How an HRA works